NateEag/how-i-code/drafts/restful-apis.rst

 That doesn't handle what you do if someone's updated the resource since you last requested it.

-That's theoretically straightforward, though - don't worry about it.
+That's actually straightforward, though.

+By default, just rely on the cached data.
+Add cache timeouts if you like.

+Offer an explicit refresh button, so the user can be sure they're up-to-date if they want, but don't force them to.

-Store 'last edited' or etag-like metadata (or just use the headers themselves?), and the server can give you back a 409 if you submit changes that might (or would; pick your preferred semantics) stomp on other changes.
+Store 'last edited' or etag-like metadata (or just use the headers themselves?), and the server can give you back a 409 when you submit changes that might (or would; pick your preferred semantics) stomp on other changes.

 Make the body helpful for showing the conflict in the UI (here's what I have, here's what you sent), so the UI can let the user resolve the conflicts